Spanish Teacher (7-12), B.A.

 Major Requirements (58 Credits)

-Thirty credits in the content area are required for New York state certification to teach a language other than English at the secondary level, 24 of which must be taken in the Department of Modern Languages and Literatures as follows:
+Thirty credits in the content area are required for New York state certification to teach a language other than English at the secondary level, 24 of which must be taken in the Department of Global Languages and Literatures as follows:

-All of the following: Spanish 2030W and 3610.
+Both of the following: Spanish 2030W and 3610.

 Two of the following culture courses: Spanish 3515, 3525, 3510, or 3520.